Astro-85/nfancurve/README.md

 ## Using the systemd service
 Ensure the script and the config paths are correct.
-Copy or symlink the nfancurve.service file to /etc/systemd/user/nfancurve.service then enable and start the service with:
+Move or copy the nfancurve.service file to /etc/systemd/user/nfancurve.service then enable and start the service with:

     systemctl --user daemon-reload
     systemctl --user start nfancurve.service